yyvhang/yyvhang.github.io/index.md

 # About Me

-I am currently a graduate student in University of Science and Technology of China (USTC), advised by [Yang Cao](https://staff.iaticetc.cn:1234/) and Professor Zheng-Jun Zha.
+I'm currently a master student in University of Science and Technology of China (USTC), start from 2022, advised by [Yang Cao](https://staff.iaticetc.cn:1234/) and Professor Zheng-Jun Zha.

 <br>